2020 Accredited Online Nurse Practitioner (NP) Programs

-Because NP students usually intend to seek licensure as a nurse practitioner, it is essential that they select an accredited program.
+Because NP students usually seek nurse practitioner licensure after graduating, it is essential that they select accredited programs.
 Licensing and certification boards will not recognize a degree earned through a non-accredited school.
-Along with completing an accredited NP program, students seeking licensure must pass a certification exam offered by the American Nurses Credentialing Center (ANCC) in their corresponding specialty.
-Read More

 The Master of Science in Nursing (MSN) for nurse practitioners is usually a two-year degree, but some schools require three years of training.
 Students are expected to already be a practicing nurse, and they will learn about topics such as women's health, family practice, pharmaceuticals, injury treatment and prevention, and various types of medical testing.
 A Doctor of Nursing Practice (DNP) will give students all of the same tools and knowledge as an MSN, but with more in-depth analysis.
 DNPs also usually require a residency period, where students work under the guidance of a licensed NP.